robur-coop/utcp/README.md

 - FLAGS rework
   - ack : Sequence.t option ; push : bool ; control : [ `SYN | `FIN | `RST ]
+  --> we then need to error with "has reset" and "has_ack" and "seq of Sequence.t" (to properly reply) --> or just drop such segments without notifying the other side..
 - provide a Sequence.Infix module with < <= > >= = + ++ (where + is weird: Sequence.t -> int -> Sequence.t)
 - error handling (temporary errors / error types to present)